 ‘Problem ladies?’ she asked.

 ‘This is a no smoking zone!’ squawked the first, pointing a shrivelling, stumpy finger at the no smoking sign just beside the door.
 ‘You are no supposed to smoke that,’ she pointed at the crushed cigarette, ‘in here.’

 The girl smiled again, teeth bone white against ebony gloss.

 ‘I must have missed the sign,’ she said, curling her lips back further.

 The old women clucked.

-“Not partially.” replied the girl.
-“It’s always so depressing.
-All that death.”
+‘Not particularly,’ replied the girl.
+‘It’s always so depressing.
+All that death.’

 She winked, still smiling as the boy in the green apron scurried over to her table, miniature coffee cup balanced on his tray.

-“Double espresso?” he asked, trembling as the girl lifting an arm to pluck up the drink.
+‘Double espresso?’ he asked, trembling as the girl lifting an arm to pluck the drink from its saucer.

 He blushed, stepped back and tripped over a table leg.